-Facebook and Twitter are good ways to create a buzz about your business but to really hook a customer, and to keep them coming back there's nothing better than a blog.
+Facebook and Twitter and other social media are good ways to create a buzz about your business but to really hook a customer, and to keep them coming back there's nothing better than a blog.
 A good well-written blog allows you to sell your business and services, it shows you mean business, and it's a great way to show customers that you understand them and the business you are in.

-A good, well-written blog can help sell a business and help increase the profile of your business, but there's more to it than knocking off a couple of hundred words on something that came to you over breakfast, the first step is to find a good writer.
+A good, well-written blog can help sell a business and help increase the profile of your business, but there's more to it than knocking off a couple of hundred words on something that came to you over breakfast: the first step is to find a good writer.